pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

           prefix: my-folder
     ```

-+ If you grant permissions by binding IAM with Pod, create the `BackupSchedule` CR, and back up cluster data as described below:
++ If you grant permissions by associating IAM with the Pod, create the `BackupSchedule` CR, and back up cluster data as described below:

     {{< copyable "shell-regular" >}}